tifuun/raimad/README.md

 ## Installing in development mode

-Installing in editable/development mode will allow you to edit PyCIF source code and have the changes be immediately available, without having to reinstall every time.
+Installing in editable/development mode will allow you to edit pycif source code and have the changes be immediately available, without having to reinstall every time.

 When cloning this repo
-make sure that the name of the folder it gets cloned into is different to the name of the package (i.e. `PyCIF`), since that could cause issues.
+make sure that the name of the folder it gets cloned into is different to the name of the package (i.e. `pycif`), since that could cause issues.
 The check is case-sensitive,
 so something like